 How Does Pricing Compare at Scale?

-WAVE API wins on transparency — it's the only option with fully public, per-scan pricing.
-You buy credits in bulk: 100 free credits to start, then $0.04-$0.16 per scan depending on volume (WAVE API, 2025).
+WAVE API wins on transparency, it's the only option with fully public, per-scan pricing.
+You buy credits in bulk: 100 free credits to start, then $0.025-$0.04 per credit depending on volume (WAVE API, 2025).
 No subscriptions, no sales calls.

 Pa11y costs nothing for the software itself.
 But self-hosting isn't free.
 You'll need a server running headless Chromium, and at 10,000+ scans per month, that's roughly $20-50/month in cloud compute.
 Still cheaper than any commercial option at scale.

 Deque and Siteimprove both sit in the enterprise bracket.
-Deque's axe DevTools Pro starts at $45/month per user for the browser extension, but CI/CD API access requires an enterprise contract — typically around $27,000/year (Deque, 2025).
-Siteimprove averages $28,000/year with a range of $10K-$63K depending on page volume (Vendr, 2025).
+Deque's axe DevTools Pro is sold per seat for the browser extension, while CI/CD API access requires an enterprise contract; Deque does not publish these prices and directs buyers to sales (Deque, 2025).
+Siteimprove's average contract value is about $15,572, ranging from $15,000 to $150,000+ depending on scope (Vendr, 2025).

 Pope Tech bridges the gap.
 Built on the WAVE engine, it starts at $25/month for teams and scales to $400/month for 10,000+ pages with full API access.